Laboratory-Imaging/GA3-examples/NIS_v6.20/52-Python_cellpose/README.md

 ### Updating NVIDIA drivers

 It is always good to update the drivers to the newest ones.
-The support all the previous version.
+These support all the previous versions.

-Go to the NVIDIA drivers download [page](https://www.nvidia.com/en-us/geforce/drivers/) download ind install it.
+Go to the NVIDIA drivers download [page](https://www.nvidia.com/en-us/geforce/drivers/), download and install it.

 After exiting python interpreter, type `nvidia-smi.exe` into the cmd.
 It should output something like this: